cbuckinger/Election_Analysis/README.md

-Overview: The purpose of this audit is to certify the election in one of Colorado state’s congressional districts.
+Overview:Â The purpose of this audit is to certify the election in one of Colorado stateâ€™s congressional districts.
 Votes are tallied by three different methods, then total votes cast are tabulated by candidate and county to determine the winning candidate and the per-county outcome.
 Normally this process is performed in Excel, but the state elections office wants a process which can be automated and applied to other elections as well, including senate and municipal.
 The desired outcomes for this project are thus two-fold: to determine the outcome of this individual election; and to create a vote tally process which is flexible and reusable.
-Results:
+Results:Â
 Total Votes: 369,711
 County Votes:
 o Jefferson: 10.5% (38,855)